dreamcat4/devstuff/README.md

 # devstuff
-development setup with vagrant, docker, ansible and other.
+Local development setup using vagrant for virtual machines and ansible for server setup.

 Both folders have [vagrantfile](ubuntu/Vagrant) for multi node/server setup and using ansible to setup the machines.
 - [ubuntu-folder](ubuntu)